$8.7 Million | Neonatal Brain Damage from Delayed Delivery and Infection

 The Verdict: Michigan Birth Injury Attorneys Win $8.7 Million for Baby with Brain Damage and Disabilities

-Reiter & Walsh, P.C. attorneys Jesse M. Reiter, Rebecca S. Walsh and Emily G. Thomas argued that health care providers from the mother’s three separate hospital admissions failed to communicate with each other to obtain records regarding the mother’s prior admissions, thereby failing to recognize and address clear signs and symptoms of vaginal and cervical infection, intra-amniotic infection (chorioamnionitis) and the need for earlier delivery.
+Reiter & Walsh, P.C. attorneys Jesse M. Reiter and Rebecca S. Walsh argued that health care providers from the mother’s three separate hospital admissions failed to communicate with each other to obtain records regarding the mother’s prior admissions, thereby failing to recognize and address clear signs and symptoms of vaginal and cervical infection, intra-amniotic infection (chorioamnionitis) and the need for earlier delivery.
 The defense argued that medical personnel met care standards and that there was no early indication that early delivery should take place.

 Reiter & Walsh, P.C. secured $3.5 million (total annuity payout: $8.7 million) in compensatory damages from medical providers at the defendant health care centers.